Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/16_scene_refactoring/index.md

 ### The SceneGame class

 Create the `SceneGame.cs` file.
-The `SceneGame` class will implement the `Scene` interface and basically contain everything we have coded so far in the `Game1` class.
-Additionally, it will countain a reference to the `Game1` class in order to call the `GameOver` function.
+The `SceneGame` class will implement the `Scene` interface and basically contain everything we implemented previously in `Game1`.
+Additionally, it will contain a reference to the `Game1` class so it can call `GameOver` when needed.

-The (very long) following code will show the implementation.
-Use it as a reference if your code do not compiles:
+The (very long) following code shows a complete implementation of `SceneGame`.
+Use it as a reference if your code does not compile:

 ```csharp
 public class SceneGame : Scene